 Steady-state cardio is so 2000s.
 These days, fitness fanatics are all about short, grueling workouts that can get the job done in the least amount of time possible.

 Signup & Get Early Bird Access To Our Personal Fitness App

-HIIT (high-intensity interval training) might be one of those exercise fads with staying power.
-Why?
-Because with a workout that can span anywhere from five to 15 minutes, the results are the same, if not better, than a traditional one-hour workout.
+It’s the reason why HIIT (high-intensity interval training) may be one of those exercise fads with staying power.
+A brutal workout that can span anywhere from five to 30 minutes, proponents claim the results are the same, if not better, than a traditional one-hour workout.

 A good HIIT program will include exercises that target multiple muscle groups at once to maximize your training.
-A routine could easily consist of a high intensity cardio workout like: high knees, sprints, or jump roping for a minute followed by another minute of an exercise like weighted split squats, Spider-Man push-ups, or triceps dips.
-The goal is to alternate the minute of high intensity with a minute of low-intensity workout that allows you to recover while concentrating on other muscle groups.
+A routine could easily consist of a high-intensity cardio workout like high knees, sprints, or jump rope for a minute followed by another minute of an exercise like weighted split squats, spider-man push-ups, or triceps dips.
+The goal is to alternate the minute of high intensity with a minute of low-intensity, which allows your heart rate to recover while concentrating on other muscle groups.

 Why Quick Bursts Work

 As for why these quick workouts burn so much fat, consider the science.
 Phosphocreatine is the high-intensity energy source you use in the first 10 to 20 seconds of any high-intensity exercise.
 About 20 seconds in, the phosphocreatine wears off, and anaerobic glycolysis in the form of lactic acid takes over.
 Your body uses this lactic acid as its next source of fuel.